-You must file Form 2290 and Schedule 1 for the July 1, 2006, through June 30, 2007, period if a taxable highway motor vehicle (defined below) is registered, or required to be registered, in your name under state, District of Columbia, Canadian, or Mexican law at the time of its first use during the period and the vehicle has a taxable gross weight of 55,000 pounds or more.
+You must file Form 2290 and Schedule 1 for the tax period beginning on July 1, 2007, and ending on June 30, 2008, if a taxable highway motor vehicle (defined on page 2) is registered, or required to be registered, in your name under state, District of Columbia, Canadian, or Mexican law at the time of its first use during the period and the vehicle has a taxable gross weight of 55,000 pounds or more.
 See the examples under When To File on page 3.